-Yes, we do in the sense we provide loans to customers who sometimes have less-than-spotless credit histories.
+Yes, we do in the sense we provide loans for people with poor credit.
 However, unlike many lenders, we don't charge a premium or add extra fees to our loans.

 Unlike high street lenders, the most important criteria we consider while looking at a loan application is the customer’s ability to afford the repayments.
 It doesn’t help either side to burden a customer with a debt they can't afford.

 Bad credit loans do get poor press, but this is usually because of the difficulties people get into after taking a loan that is beyond their means to repay.